 Scope and application

 The Code covers all marketing communications, regardless of form, format or medium used to deliver.
 Marketing communications are to be understood in a broad sense (see definitions) where the prime purpose is commercial, intended primarily to promote products or to influence consumers’ behaviour.
-Where there is mixed content the marketing communication element should be made clearly distinguishable as such, and its commercial nature should be transparent.
+Where there is mixed content the Code applies to the marketing communication elements.
+These should be made clearly distinguishable as such, and its commercial nature should be transparent.

 In some cases, the primary purpose of a communication needs to be determined to understand whether it is in scope or not.
 Thus, for instance the following would fall within remit: